These are the remaining undefeated teams this college basketball season | NCAA.com

 No team has had a perfect season since Indiana went 32-0 in 1976.
 Including that year, there have only been seven undefeated seasons in Division I basketball since the start of the NCAA tournament in 1939.
 Will this year see a team break that 42-year drought?

-Here are each of the remaining undefeated college basketball teams for the 2018-19 season, listed in order of AP ranking:
+Here are each of the remaining undefeated college basketball teams for the 2018-19 season, listed in order of AP ranking, and then alphabetically:

-RELATED: One unusual fact about all 11 remaining unbeaten college basketball teams
+RELATED: One unusual fact about each remaining unbeaten college basketball team

 Top win: No. 5 Tennessee, 87-81, OT